felixding/JapMag/README.md

 ## Installation

+Please note JapMag only supports Rails 3+.

 Add this line to your application's Gemfile:

-    gem 'jap_mag'
+    gem 'jap_mag', git: "git://github.com/felixding/JapMag.git"

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install jap_mag

-## Usage

 In your CSS manifest (application.css in default):

      *= require jap_mag

+In your Javascript manifest (application.js in default):

+	 //= require jquery
+     //= require jquery_ujs
+     //= require jap_mag

+In your app/controllers/application_controll.rb, add

+     include JapMag

+For a new Rails app, delete app/views/layout/application.html.erb.

+Done!
+Now start your Rails app and you will see a JapMag-powered website!

+## Usage

-Documentation is one the way.
+Documentation is on the way.
 Stay tuned!

 ## Contributing